Class 12 English NCERT Solutions Chapter-1 Poem - My Mother at Sixty-six - Free PDF Download

 My Mother at Sixty Six is a touching poem by poet Kamala Das.
 The poet depicts her love, attachment, and sorrow of separating from her mother, who is getting old.
 She beautifully painted her emotions throughout the poem by using the imagery scenes.
 This poem elaborates on the bonding between humans in the best way possible.

-The chapter's weightage from the Flamingo NCERT textbook is covered under a Total of 30 Marks of Literature Text Books and Reading Text sections in the English board question paper.
-Students have to answer 'Short Answer Questions' that help the examiner understand appreciation and analysis skills in them.
+The chapter's weightage from the Flamingo NCERT textbook is covered under a total of 30 marks of Literature Text Books and Reading Text sections in the English board question paper.
+Students have to answer 'Short Answer Questions' that help the examiner to analyse their skills.
 There is also the 'Very Short Answer Questions' section, which will actually be an extract from poetry to test their comprehension skills.

-Benefits of Downloading Class 12 English Flamingo Poem 1 Solutions PDF File
+Salient Features of Class 12 English Flamingo Poem 1 Solutions PDF

 The study material is a compilation of the best lecture notes on Poem 1 of English Class 12 for students looking forward to efficiently starting their 12th Board exam preparation.